 Provision for Losses on Management Stock Loan Program - The Company is the creditor for a loan program that provided the capital to allow certain management personnel the opportunity to purchase shares of our common stock.
 The loan program closed during fiscal 2001 with 3,825,000 shares of our common stock purchased by the loan participants for a total cost of \$33.6 million.
 The loans in the management stock loan program are full-recourse to the participants and are recorded as a reduction to shareholders' equity in our consolidated balance sheets.
-The Company utilizes a systematic methodology for determining the level of loan loss reserves that are appropriate for the management common stock loan program.
-A key factor considered by our methodology is the current market value of the common stock acquired and held by the participants.
-Other factors considered by the methodology include: the liquid net worth of the participants; the risks of pursuing collection actions against key employees; the probability of sufficient participant repayment capability based upon proximity to the due date of the loans; and other business, economic, and participant factors which may have an impact on our ability to collect the loans.
+The Company utilizes a systematic methodology for determining the level of loan loss reserves that are appropriate for the management common stock acquired and held by the participants.
+Other factors considered by the methodology include: the liquid net worth of the participant; the risks of pursuing collection actions against key employees; the probability of sufficient participant repayment capability based upon proximity to the due date of the loans; and other business, economic, and participant factors which may have an impact on our ability to collect the loans.
 Additionally, the methodology takes into account the fact that we may not hold the participants' shares of stock as collateral due to certain laws and regulations.
 Based upon our reserve methodology, we recorded an increase to the loan loss reserve totaling \$3.9 million in fiscal 2003 compared to \$24.8 million in fiscal 2002.
-The Company had aggregate loan loss reserves totaling \$29.7 million and \$25.8 million at August 31, 2003 and August 31, 2002, which reduced notes and interest receivable from financing common stock purchases by related parties in the respective consolidated balance sheets.
-At August 31, 2003, the principal amount of the participants' loans plus recorded accrued interest exceeded the market value of the common stock acquired by the participants by \$32.6 million, of which \$29.7 million has been reserved.
+The Company had aggregate loan loss reserves totaling \$29.7 million and \$25.8 million at August 31, 2003 and August 31, 2002, which reduced no notes and interest receivable from financing common stock purchases by related partice in the respertive consolidated balance sheets.
+At August 31, 2003, the principal amount of the participants' loans plus recorded as accrued interest exceeded the market value of the common stock acquired by the participant \$2.6 million, of which \$29.7 million has been reserved.

 Should the value of the common stock acquired by the participants continue to be insufficient to cover the loans outstanding during the loan term, the loan loss reserve methodology provides a basis to be fully reserved for the difference between the value of the loans outstanding and the market value of the acquired stock, plus estimated collection and other related costs, prior to the March 2005 maturity date of the loans.
 The inability of the Company to collect all, or a portion, of these receivables could have an adverse impact upon our financial position and future cash flows compared to full collection of the loans.
 The establishment of reserves for potential loan losses on the management common stock loan program requires significant estimates and judgment by the Company's management.
-These estimates and projections are subject to change as a result of various economic and market factors. most of which are not within our control.
+These estimates and projections are subject to change as a result of various economic and market factors, most of which are not within our control.
 As a result, the reserve for management stock loan losses could fluctuate significantly in future periods.